 Round 4: Work / Life Balance

 Work/life balance can be an issue whether you pursue accounting or finance, depending on the career path you choose.
-Financial analysts do not usually have to deal with the high stress and long hours required of an investment banker or a private equity associate.
+Generally, Financial Analyst job descriptions do not usually involve having to deal with the high stress and long hours required of an investment banker or a private equity associate.
 Many accounting jobs do not require long hours unless you are a tax accountant that spends February through April preparing tax returns or a financial accountant working for a publicly-traded company with heavy workloads during month-, quarter-, or year-end.

 Most jobs in accounting and finance offer a 40-50 hour work week, plenty of paid vacation, and rare weekend and evening shifts.